Indiana GOP lawmakers resisting many hard-right challengers

 Indiana law generally prohibits abortions after 20 weeks of pregnancy, with 99% of abortions in the state occurring at 13 weeks or earlier, according to a state Health Department report.

-The House GOP campaign operation has given over $1 million to candidates for the primary — including those trying to unseat Republican Reps.
-Curt Nisly of Milford and John Jacob of Indianapolis, both heroes of the “liberty candidate” challengers for proposals blocked by legislative leaders, including a total abortion ban and seeking to void all state COVID-19 restrictions as far back as late 2020.
+The state House GOP campaign operation gave more than $1 million to candidates for the primary — including one who defeated hard-right Republican Rep. Curt Nisly of Milford on Tuesday.
+Nisly and fellow GOP Rep. John Jacob of Indianapolis — also targeted for defeat — are heroes of the “liberty candidate” challengers for proposals blocked by legislative leaders, including a total abortion ban and seeking to void all state COVID-19 restrictions as far back as late 2020.

 Meanwhile, the Liberty Defense PAC, which has worked to rally support for its endorsed candidates, had raised a total of about $95,000 by the end of March.